Charles walked in with a cup of coffee and a sigh of exhaustion.

 “This lack of sleep will be the end of me,” Genly said, “How much longer do you think it’ll be before they blow themselves up?”

 Charles smiled.
 “I said the same thing.
 Viktor seems to think they can make it.”

 “Viktor’s only been around for a few jobs.
 He still has hope.
-He told me they still tell everyone that the success rate is still thirty percent.
-This is his his third run?
+He told me they still tell everyone that the success rate is thirty percent.
+This is, what, his third run?
 By the numbers he was given, I’d be bit hopeful too.
 But we know better.
-I was a little hopeful too when I first started.
-You remember don’t you?”
+I was a little hopeful when I first started.
+You remember, don’t you?”

 “Yeah, I guess you’re right.
 It’ll only be a matter of time before he realizes these things don’t always work out.”
 Charles remembered his first assignment.
 It was a planet near the outer rim.
 It was nearly the perfect distance from a young star.
 Everything seemed right, but the simulation showed what almost every simulation afterwards showed.
 That intelligent life had a tendency to destroy itself.

 “We’re still a long way from making a decision just yet,” Charles said.